Exploring the Gemini CLI

 - Check the

-. - Stage all the new and modified files.
+git status. - Stage all the new and modified files.

 - Write a detailed, conventional commit message based on the context of the tasks it just performed.